mafewer/GradePlus/README.md

 ECE 6400 Project

 > [!WARNING]
-> This repository will be made private soon.
-Please complete this setup by **8 PM Monday, 16 September 2024**.
-After this date, please send me your github username so I can add you to the repository manually.
+> Overdue - This repository will be made private soon.
+Please complete this setup as soon as possible.

 ### Team Members
 Not shown for privacy